drivnaisystem-creativitybylilydev/creativitybylily/LAUNCH-CHECKLIST.md

 - [ ] Final test of checkout flow
 - [ ] Verify all environment variables are set in Vercel
 - [ ] Test email delivery
-- [ ] Check Stripe dashboard is ready
+- [ ] Check Square dashboard is ready
 - [ ] Verify domain is connected (if using custom domain)
 - [ ] Test admin dashboard access
 - [ ] Have client test a real order (small test purchase)

 **After launch:**
 - [ ] Monitor error logs in Vercel
-- [ ] Check Stripe dashboard for payments
+- [ ] Check Square dashboard for payments
 - [ ] Verify emails are sending
 - [ ] Monitor first few orders closely
 - [ ] Be available for quick fixes if needed